Cognigy/WebchatWidget/src/webchat-ui/README.md

 ### Example

 Here is an example that you could put in your code directly and see how it changes the whole Webchat.
-We have left some of the properties empty for the sake of the design, but we let them the so you can get the whole picture!
+We have left some of the properties empty for the sake of the design, but we let them there so you can get the whole picture!

 ```html